 Its limitations can be that if few students are actually taking the photographs, then a student view on the overall project may only be partial or otherwise not representative.
 As a consequence, it may need to be supplemented as a resource for evaluation.
 Usually, photo voice does not provide data that is readily quantifiable.

 For an evaluation of, say, a new pedagogy for student engagement, one scenario might be to have students take photographs of processes going on in the classroom under that new pedagogical practice over a week.
 In this case, signs of engagement among students in the photographs might be presented as typical of that time.

-Students could then be instructed to sort and select from these, for example, ?Choose three photos that best represent engagement in the tasks we have been undergoing this week?.
+Students could then be instructed to sort and select from these, for example, asked to choose three photos that best represent engagement in the tasks they have completed in a week?.
 They would then need to explain what there is about the chosen photographs that best shows engagement related to the new pedagogical practice.

 A sequence of steps using an example of evaluating the impact of a problem-based learning program

 A teacher is introducing problem-based learning in a particular class for the first time.
 Students are working in groups over an extended period (say, one week) to solve the problem presented by the teacher.
 The teacher wants to evaluate the success of the project and decides on photo voice as one instrument.

 - Choose one or a number of students.
 Supply each with a camera (phone, other device).